-Any offer of employment is contingent on the results of the criminal background check.
-It is preferable if a background check is completed before the new hire starts work however, work can begin provisionally awaiting the results of a check.
+Mason requires a background investigation for all new salaried faculty and staff as a condition of hire.
+It is preferable if a background investigation is completed before the new hire starts work however, work can begin provisionally awaiting the results of an investigation.

-Special rules apply to Mason employees working in the Biomedical Research Laboratory, University Police, and for those employees who are involved in Sponsored Events that include minors.
+Special rules apply to Mason employees working in the Biomedical Research Laboratory, University Police, and for those employees who are involved in sponsored events that include minors.
 Specific information related to these categories are detailed in the policy procedures.

 Once the investigation is complete, HR will review the results and apprise the hiring manager of any necessary next steps depending upon the results of the investigation.
-If the background check results indicate a potential problem, the hiring manager will work with the employee relations department to determine the best course of action.
-In general, less than 3% of background check results are cause for concern.
+If the background investigation results indicate a potential problem, the hiring manager will work with the employee relations department to determine the best course of action.
+In general, less than 3% of background investigation results are cause for concern.

 Current employees who are convicted of a crime, except traffic violations, have five business days to inform their supervisor or designated person.
 Depending on the nature of the offense, the supervisor will work with the employee relations department as needed.
-Criminal background checks will not be run on current employees who remain in the same position.
+Criminal background investigations will not be run on current employees who remain in the same position.

 Additional information can be found using the links below or by sending an email to firstname.lastname@example.org.